matteofigus/give-me/README.md

 });
 ```

-Functions could need some parameters to work, they can be included in the optional "arguments" parameter.
+If functions need some parameters to work, they can be included in the optional "arguments" parameter.
 Just keep the callbacks in the end.

 ```js
 var giveMe = require('give-me');